jitsi/jitsi/README.md

 #### Debian/Ubuntu
 An APT repository is available at https://nexus.ingo.ch/jitsi-desktop/.
-Note the trailing slash at the end of the distro-name.
+Note the trailing slash at the end of the distro name.
 This is required since the repository has no components.
 ```deb
 deb https://nexus.ingo.ch/jitsi-desktop-unstable/ <distro>/